diaas-calculator/diaas-calculator-angular/README.md

 This is the angular frontend for the [Protein DIAAS calculator](https://www.diaas-calculator.com/)

-See also the backend project [here](https://github.com/diaas-calculator/diaas-calculator-rust) with common information not duplicated here.
+See also the backend project [DIAAS calculator rust](https://github.com/diaas-calculator/diaas-calculator-rust).

 # Running locally